-The Compliance Rules call for the presidents and representative directors of Group member companies to participate as members in Group compliance systems as the individuals with ultimate responsibility for compliance within their companies.
+The Compliance Rules call for the presidents of Group member companies to participate as members in Group compliance systems as the individuals with ultimate responsibility for compliance within their companies.
 The section in charge of internal auditing implements internal audits of Group member companies under the Internal Audit Rules.